 Grounding conservation in community rights

-Social safeguards, FPIC, and community engagement consulting for conservation and nature finance
+Social safeguards, FPIC, GEDSI, and community engagement consulting for conservation organizations and nature finance

 Ground Truth Advisory is a specialist social safeguards practice.
-We bring field-tested, community-centered methods to conservation organizations, biodiversity credit developers, and corporations navigating Taskforce on Nature-related Financial Disclosures, Corporate Sustainability Reporting Directive, and development finance safeguard requirements.
+We bring field-tested, community-centered methods to conservation organizations, protected area programs, donor-funded projects, and nature finance developers navigating IFC Performance Standards, World Bank ESF, Green Climate Fund ESP, Verra SD VISta, and Biodiversity Credit Alliance safeguard requirements.

 Conservation works when communities have a real voice in decisions that affect their land and livelihoods.